roocio/Exercise/README.md

 ## Your Goal

-There is a very simplistic model named `Order`.` Assume it contains only one item that should be sent in any box and method to a US domestic destination.
+There is a very simplistic model named `Order`.
+Assume it contains only one item that should be sent in any box and method to a US domestic destination.

 Your first task is to complete a few endpoints like create, list and get a particular Order.

 Then, you will need to add two more endpoints in order to return a "quote" for an order, i.e the cost that could take us send the package from our warehouse in NY to the order's address.
-For this you should point to Fedex's REST API Sandbox Server

-For this part, you can use the following documentation as reference:
+For this you should point to Fedex's REST API Sandbox Server and you can use the following documentation as reference:

 - [FedEx API Catalog](https://developer.fedex.com/api/en-us/catalog.html)